 Tip 9.
 Gift wrap your home with a great online listing

 Buyers will be doing much of their house hunting online, so work with your Realtor to make your listing really sell your home.
-Remove all clutter from areas being photographed, and use throw pillows or other small decorative accents to add drama.
-Include lots of photos — even a virtual tour — so viewers can get a real sense of your home.
+Include lots of photos—even video or a virtual tour—so viewers can get a real sense of your home.
 Include a couple of summer photos so people can see what the garden looks like at its best.
 In the listing itself, include key words that people will use in their online search, including the neighbourhood, the schools nearby, and the style of home.
 Use these more than once so the search engines will give your listing a better position in the search results.
 Finally, check the copy for spelling and grammar so it looks professional.

 Got any tips of your own?
 Add a comment.